datadope-io/datadope-alerta/README.md

 ### Housekeeping

-Housekeeping in modified too, separating housekeeping of expired and closed alerts.
+Housekeeping is modified too, separating housekeeping of expired and closed alerts.
 Now the time to delete these two kind of alerts is configured using different configuration properties:
 * `DELETE_EXPIRED_AFTER`: alerta property now configures the time (in seconds) to delete expired alerts.
 Default value is 7200.
 A value of 0 may be used to not deleting expired alerts.
-* `DELETE_CLOSED_ALGETE`: new property to configure the time (in seconds) to delete closed alerts.
+* `DELETE_CLOSED_AFTER`: new property to configure the time (in seconds) to delete closed alerts.
 If not configured, the value of `DELETE_EXPIRED_AFTER` is used.
 Use a value of 0 to not deleting closed alerts.

 ### Configuration